-SEERNet is a network of platform developers, researchers, and education stakeholders working together to create and expand the capacity of digital learning platforms (DLPs) to enable equity-focused and rigorous education research.
+SEERNet is a network of platform developers, researchers, and education stakeholders working together to create and expand the capacity of digital learning platforms (DLPs) to enable rigorous education research to determine what works, for whom, under what circumstances.
 SEERNet is funded by the Institute of Education Science, with a deliberate intention to fund both DLPs and researchers, as well as a growing network connecting DLPs, researchers, and practitioners.
 It is called “SEERNet” in reference to IES’s SEER principles, a set of aspirations for educational research.

 One of SEERNet’s aims is to enable alignment of research on digital learning platforms to practitioner needs.
 Office Hours: A Conversational Series was SEERNet’s first initiative to convene practitioners and researchers in identifying problems of practice relevant to digital learning platforms (DLPs) and co-designing research questions.
 Participants discussed their experiences, goals, challenges, and vision related to DLP use.
 The conversations were synthesized and feedback from the participants led to refined research questions.
 In addition, we asked the participants to reflect on the value of the Office Hours process.